byyangyby/fractional_dose_review/README.md

 ## Data

-All data were extracted and summaized from published studies, with detailed can be found in file **"References"**.
+All data were extracted and summaized from published studies, with detailed can be found in file *References"*.

 1) *data_seroconversion.csv* - Contains data used to examine differences in the proportion of seroconversion of nAbs after recieving fractional and standard dose groups.
 2) *data_nAbs.csv* - Contains data used to estimate dose-response relationships between dose fracnation and nAbs levels.